arkime/arkime/CONTRIBUTING.md

 > :clock1: _On first load, you will likely see this message: "No results or none that match your search within your time range."
 This is because the data that was loaded is from all time ranges, so make sure you search for ALL times ranges._

-For more information about running the Moloch Viewer web application, visit the [viewer README](viewer/README.md).
+For more information about running the Arkime Viewer web application, visit the [viewer README](viewer/README.md).

 ---